psbrar2002/and101-project3/README.md

 ## Summary

-**Name of your app** is an android app that was riddle with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**
+**Twitch for Birds** is an android app that allows birds to become content creators and stream!

 If I had to describe this project in three (3) emojis, they would be: **emojis here**